 When I was at the thrift store the other day, I happened upon this sad little blue metal hardware organizer for a couple dollars.

-It was dirty and greasy, and the plastic drawers had issues of their own.
-There was glue dried onto the bottom of some of them and the backs of some of the others were misshapen, like the plastic had melted.
+It was dirty and greasy, and the plastic drawers had issues.
+Some of them had dried glue stuck onto the bottom.
+The backs of some of the others were misshapen, like the plastic had melted.

 All the pieces were there, though, and the drawers opened and closed, so I decided I’d take it home and give it a makeover, similar to the one that Katie at Little House of Four had done.
 (Check out the link; she made hers look like a miniature card catalog.
 It’s soo stinkin’ cute.)

 I wanted to make the drawer fronts look like wood, so I bought the thinnest piece of balsa wood that I could find, which was 1/32″.
-The wood was so thin, a kitchen shears could easily cut through it.
+The wood was so thin, I was able to cut through it with a kitchen shears.

 I found a can of Minwax golden oak stain in my basement and used that to stain the wood.